Restore and Protect

 Examples of current and recent projects include:

 Crowson Road Stream and Riparian Buffer Restoration: The GCWA received an EPA/DHEC 319 Grant for Stream and Riparian Buffer Restoration for the creek along Crowson Road.
 Partners in the effort include the City of Columbia, which has provided significant match funding, and Richland County, which has contributed a Conservation Commission grant and arranged for federal Community Development Block Grant funding to contribute to the project.
-The restoration design work is completed and construction will begin in Spring 2022.
+The construction work was completed in the summer of 2022 and the banks will be planted with native plantings in the fall.

 Decker Boulevard Litter Reduction: The Gills Creek Watershed Association received two grants from Palmetto Pride to help reduce litter in the Watershed.
 Decker Boulevard was identified as a significant litter hot spot.
 With Richland County and The COMET, GCWA reduced the litter problem in the Jackson Creek/Cary Lake area by placing trash cans at key locations near bus stops along Decker Boulevard.
 Signs in English and Spanish were posted next to the cans to encourage use.

 Adopt-A-Highway, the Great American Cleanup, and Other Cleanup Efforts: GCWA conducts a quarterly clean up of a stretch of South Beltline Boulevard which runs parallel to the creek.
 In addition, GCWA hosts and organizes a number of clean ups in various areas of the creek for school, work, and social groups.

 Owens Field Trail Rehabilitation and Section 319 Source Reduction Project: GCWA coordinated planning and funding for an EPA/DHEC 319 Source Reduction Project at Owens Field.
 Two bioretention cells were constructed to capture and infiltrate stormwater before it enters Devil’s Ditch and Gills Creek.
 Several field visits were held to share lessons learned with local practitioners.
 This project was part of a larger effort to incorporate stormwater Best Management Practices into trails by the Richland County Conservation Commission, in conjunction with the Richland County Stormwater Division.
 The project ribbon cutting was held on July 15, 2017.